How many devices can you have on AT&T Fiber?

 Getting More Technical: Network Locations

-Each home network has a huge pool of private IP addresses which is utilized by AT&T Fiber for its operation.
+Each home network has a huge pool of private IP addresses that is utilized by AT&T Fiber for its operation.
 IPv6 is the most current form of IP addressing and can offer each household more than 300 trillion Internet Protocol addresses, effectively an infinite number of addresses.

 Thus, with virtually no number of IP addresses to be allocated, your AT&T Fiber can provide an address to each computer, smartphone, tablet, streaming stick, smart home device, and many more, depending on the number that you prefer.